ProcedureCreating Databases Show topic URL in address bar

 • You are logged on to the computer on which you want to create the database as an operating system user.

-More information: Database Management, Special Operating System Users and User Groups (Unix/Linux)
+More information: Database Administration, Special Operating System Users and User Groups

 • To create a database on a remote computer, the X Server must be running on the remote computer.